 42g butter, cut into small pieces, at room temperature, divided into two portions

+Divide the flour, sugar, salt and yeast evenly among two bowls.
+To one bowl add the matcha powder and to the other add the unsweetened cocoa powder and mix well.
+In a large liquid measuring cup, combine the milk, egg and tangzhong and mix very well.
+Add one of the bowl of dry ingredients to the bowl of a stand mixer and make a well in the center.
 Look at your wet ingredient mixture and look at the volume as indicated by the measuring cup, then pour exactly half of the mixture into the center of the well.
 Fit the mixer with the hook attachment and begin mixing on medium speed until the dough comes together, then add the butter in and continue kneading.
 Knead until the dough is smooth, not too sticky on the surface and elastic, about 18 - 20 minutes (but each mixer varies).
 When ready, you should be able to take a chunk of the dough and stretch it to a very thin membrane before if breaks.
 When it does break it should form a circle.

 Remove the dough from the mixer and knead into a ball.
 Take a large bowl, grease it with oil, then place the dough into the ball and cover with a wet towel.
 Let it proof in a warm place until it's doubled in size, about 40 minutes.
 With a clean mixer, repeat the process with the other dry and remaining wet ingredients.
 Place the dough into a greased bowl and let it proof in a warm place until it's doubled in size, about 40 minutes.